Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 • An electric toothbrush with a selection of children’s heads.
 (It has a smaller fitting that will enable you to reach the base of the spoke.)

-• A medium toothbrush (modified with a grinder to fit behind the spokes), which enables you to apply soft pressure in hard-to-access areas.
+• A medium toothbrush (modified with a grinder to fit behind the spokes)enables.
+This will allow you to apply soft pressure in hard-to-access areas.

-• A thin-stem toothbrush or flexible plastic rod can assist in pushing the microfibre cloth through the spokes in confined areas.
+• A thin-stem toothbrush or flexible plastic rod to assist in pushing the microfibre cloth through the spokes in confined areas.

 • Modified buds, created by attaching flannelette to disposable Lip Applicators.